enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-group.md

 { "_id" : "Water" }
 ```

-**Note:** As you can notice in the example above, when adding the name of the field you want grouped by, you have to add a `$` before the name.
+**Note:** As you can notice in the example above when adding the name of the field you want grouped by, you have to add a `$` before the name.
 This the normal syntax for this aggregation stage.

 Now we know which `type`s of pokémon we have, however, we don't know how many documents each type has.
 We can easily count it by adding a comma after the `_id : "$type"` and adding `count:{$sum:1}`.